1320 Steinberg Hall - Dietrich Hall

 Professor Zhu received her Ph.D. in Business Administration (Accounting) from Stanford University and a B.A. in Economics and B.S. in Mathematics from Stanford University.
 Prior to pursuing her Ph.D. degree, she was an investment banking analyst at Perella Weinberg Partners.

-Abstract: We show that financial reporting influences consumer behavior by showcasing firms' brand names and financial information.
+Abstract: We show that financial reporting influences consumer behavior by drawing consumer attention to announcing firms.
 Analyzing GPS data, we document upticks in foot-traffic to firms' commercial locations immediately following their earnings announcements.
 This increase is more pronounced for announcements with substantial media attention, fewer concurrent announcements, heightened internet search volume, and extreme stock price jumps and earnings surprises—indicating that announcement coverage impacts consumer behavior by capturing attention.
 Furthermore, foot-traffic increases with positive earnings for firms offering durable goods, suggesting consumers respond to news about firms' financial prospects.
-Consumer attention patterns generate feedback effects on advertising effectiveness and revenues, ultimately suggesting that financial reporting serves a marketing function.
+Consumer attention patterns increase revenues and advertising effectiveness, ultimately suggesting that financial reporting serves a marketing function.

 Abstract: An important debate exists around the extent to which retail investors make sustainable investments and, if they do, why.
 We contribute to this debate by investigating the aggregate trading patterns of retail investors around a comprehensive sample of key environmental, social, and governance (ESG) news events for U.S. firms.
 We show that ESG news events appear to be an important factor in retail investors' portfolio allocation decisions.
 Yet, inconsistent with arguments about retail investors' nonpecuniary preferences, our evidence shows that retail investors mainly trade on this information when they deem it financially material to a company's stock performance.
 We also find their net trading demand predicts abnormal returns in the subsample of financially material events, consistent with retail traders benefiting from incorporating ESG-related information into their decision-making when it influences firm value.
 Overall we conclude that the average U.S. retail investor cares about firms' ESG activities but primarily to the extent these activities matter for company financial performance.